IgniteUI/igniteui-docfx/en/components/data-chart.md

 ## Usage

-Now that the data chart modules are imported, next step is to bind chart to data.
+Now that the Angular data chart modules are imported, next step is to bind chart to data.
 All series require specific number and type of data columns to render correctly and you can find a data source for each type of series in the [Data Sources](data-chart-data-sources.md) topic.

 The following code snippet demonstrates how to create scatter [`bubble`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/seriestype.html#bubble) and bind it to [SampleScatterStats](data-chart-data-sources-stats.md) data.